ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

-We evaluate the F-measure of the NLP stage of ARSENAL on sections in the TTEthernet Requirements~\cite{steiner:10} and standards documents.
-We also ran the evaluation on requirements from the CPGA, LTLMop and Eurail requirements documents (details in Section~\ref{sec:intro}).
-For each requirements document, we trained ARSENAL (e.g., tuned the preprocessing rules) on some of the sentences, and evaluated the F-measure only on the hold-out test set on which ARSENAL was not trained in any way.
-Considering the different corpora, there were overall 300 sentences --- of these, we used 112 sentences as the training set for tuning ARSENAL, and evaluated the performance of ARSENAL on the remaining 188 sentences that were held out.
+We evaluated the F-measure of the NLP stage of ARSENAL on sections in the TTE requirements~\cite{steiner:10}.
+We also ran the evaluation on requirements from the GPCA, LTLMop and Eurail requirements documents.
+We trained ARSENAL (e.g., tuned the preprocessing rules) on some of the requirements sentences, and evaluated the F-measure only on the hold-out test set on which ARSENAL was not trained in any way.
+Considering the different corpora, there were overall 300 sentences --- of these, we used 112 sentences as the training set for tuning ARSENAL (from the FAA and TTE requirements), and evaluated the performance of ARSENAL on the remaining 188 sentences that were held out.
 Table~\ref{tab:fmeasure} shows the results --- on the test set of 188 requirements, the NLP stage had an overall F-measure of 0.63.
+Note that none of the requirements from the EUR, GPCA and LTLMop corpora were used in tuning ARSENAL, but we get good test set accuracy on these domains, which shows the portability of ARSENAL.